burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 * Complete derivations and problem formulations of SVM, Logistics Regression.
 * Jargon applied in Classification problems and in Machine Learning.
 * Usage aspects of Z3 solver from Microsoft Research.

-# Future of Old Notes

-I have some backups for the notes.
-And I would be glad to structure my notes well, but it's a time demanding procedure.
-For this, I need a lot of free time, which I don't have.
-Google has created a means to transition from the old website to the new one, but in my case, it did not work flawlessly.